PsChandana-Sahyadri-ECE/samsung-riscv/README.md

 ---
 <details>
 <summary> <b>Task 6:</b>This project demonstrates a *smooth LED fading effect* using *Pulse Width Modulation (PWM)* on a *VSDSquadron Mini board.
 Four LEDs, connected to **GPIO pins PC3, PC4, PC5, and PC6, gradually transition in brightness, creating a visually appealing **wave-like pattern*.
-The microcontroller precisely controls the brightness using PWM, ensuring a seamless and smooth transition.
+The microcontroller precisely controls the brightness using PWM, ensuring a seamless and smooth transition.</summary>

 ## Steps to Implement
 ### Hardware Implementation